luigifab/human-theme/README.md

 * Go to: *Applications / Settings / Mouse and Touchpad*, or run: `xfce4-mouse-settings`\
   Then select the *DMZ White* theme from last tab.
 * Go to: *panel preferences*\
-  Then set panel height to 22px, panel icons sizes to 16px or automatic.
+  Then set panel height to 24px/22px (top/bottom), panel icons sizes to 16px or automatic.

 For **Cinnamon** desktop:
 * Go to: *Menu / Preferences / Themes*, or run: `cinnamon-settings themes`\
-  Click on *Advanced settings*\
+  Click on *Advanced settings*,\
-  Then select the *Human* theme for applications and desktop.\
+  Then select the *Human* theme for applications and desktop,\
   And select the *DMZ White* theme for mouse.
 * Go to: *Menu / Preferences / Fonts*, or run: `cinnamon-settings fonts`\
   Then update fonts.